- Iowa maintains a list of eligible surplus lines insurers (see Other Comments section #1).

 - A producer who places coverage with a qualified surplus lines carrier must deliver to the insured, within 30 days of the date the policy is issued, a notice that states the following:

-“This policy is issued, pursuant to Iowa Code section 515.120, by a nonadmitted company in Iowa and as such is not covered by the Iowa Insurance Guaranty Association.”
+“This policy is issued, pursuant to Iowa Code chapter 515I, by an eligible surplus lines insurer in Iowa and as such is not covered by the Iowa Insurance Guaranty Association.”

 A producer may comply with this rule by typing or stamping a verbatim copy of this language in a clear and conspicuous place on the policy.